 Stranger Things as Actual Play: Table Logic, Not Plot Logic

 Stranger Things is a very silly show.
-It has always been silly: kids on bikes in a town every actuary would flag in red ink, monsters that arrive with stage lighting and thematic music, emotions delivered at concert volume, and a cosmology that keeps swelling the way campaign lore swells when the DM finally drags out their “secret” notebook.
+It has always been silly: kids on bikes in a town every actuary would flag in red ink, monsters announced by stage lighting and thematic music, emotions delivered at concert volume, and a cosmology that keeps swelling the way campaign lore swells when the DM finally drags out their “secret" notebook.

 None of that is accidental.

-I’ve had the same working premise since season one.
-Intentionally or not, this show plays like a dramatized actual-play of a Modern d20 campaign based in the 80s, one where the characters play D&D in-world and keep mapping whatever’s happening onto the vocabulary they have.
+I've had the same working premise since season one.
+Intentionally or not, this show plays like a dramatized actual-play of a Modern d20 campaign set in the '80s, one where the characters play D&D in-world and keep mapping whatever's happening onto the vocabulary they have.
 Demogorgon.
 Mind Flayer.
 Vecna.

 Stranger Things doesn't read to me as prestige drama that occasionally loses the plot.
 It reads as a mashup of play culture tropes with a budget.
 It isn't about D&D; it behaves like D&D.

-The angle we’ve been developing here at Modern Mythology should help to make this legible: tropes as procedures, narrative as a loop between system constraints and whatever a group rewards.
+The angle we've been developing here at Modern Mythology should help make this clear: tropes as procedures, narrative as a loop between system constraints and whatever a group rewards.

-The surface fiction matters, but the deeper shape is social and mechanical.
+The surface fiction is important, sure, but the deeper shape is social and mechanical.
 Who gets spotlight.
-Which kinds of decisions get affirmed.
+Which decisions get affirmed.
 How uncertainty gets transmuted into action.
-What the group has learned might “work.”
+What the group has decided “works."

 Stranger Things moves the same way.
-You can feel an authorial hand in places, yet the momentum has that familiar party-lurch and whiplash when there’s an errant die-roll or player decision.
+You can feel an authorial hand in places, yet the momentum has that familiar party-lurch and whiplash from an errant die-roll or an unilateral player decision.

 Start with the harebrained schemes: the rat-trap contraptions, the bait plans, the “let's lure the demon to our location so we can go at it with a baseball bat."

 Critics call it contrivance.
 Why would anyone do this when there are other options?
-At a table, a plan is a coordination device which assigns roles, distributes risk, and gives everyone something concrete to do so the scene doesn’t collapse into twenty minutes of circular debate.
-(At least that’s the hope).
-Typically, this is not an attempt to simulate reality, although verisimilitude can become critical; that is, “realism” as defined by the interface between narrative and system, rather than between the real world and narrative.
+At a table, a plan is a coordination device that assigns roles, distributes risk, and gives everyone something concrete to do so the scene doesn't collapse into twenty minutes of circular debate.
+(At least that's the hope.)

 Is it smart?
 Not really.
 Is it executable?
 Yes.
 That's the point.

-In other words, the plan isn’t there because it’s good.
-It’s there because it’s playable and remains a device for improvisation once the dice hit the table.
+The plan isn't there because it's good.
+It's there because it's available—a device for improvisation once the dice hit the table.

 Then you get that classic beat when a character presents the harebrained scheme: “You're out of your freaking mind! … okay, let's do it."

-People complain it’s repetitive.
+People complain it's repetitive.
 True—although choruses repeat, too.
-The line may provide new information, but that’s not nearly as important as that it closes a social transaction.
-One person names the risk out loud, part warning, part protest, part moral alibi.
-(After things go sideways: “Hey, I said the plan was fucking crazy!”)
+The line may provide new information, but what matters more is that it closes a social transaction.
+One person names the risk out loud: part warning, part protest, part moral alibi.
+(After things go sideways: “Hey, I said the plan was fucking crazy!")
 Another accepts the cost and gives the group tacit permission to proceed.

 A party has to authorize its own escalation, and the easiest way to do that is to ritualize it as a joke.
 At plenty of tables it's even more blunt: the cleric asks, dead serious, whether arson counts as a “free action," while the rogue has already started measuring the building to rob the inhabitants blind just in case.

-The “war crimes” thing fits the same pattern, and the show has always flirted with it.
-Take the way Eleven and her adopted father can bond over murder and it lands as more than a throwaway line.
+The “war crimes" thing fits the same pattern, and the show has always flirted with it.
+Take the way Eleven and her adopted father can bond over murder and it reads as real affection.

 “Geneva Convention? more like Geneva Suggestion" keeps circulating in nerd spaces for a reason, RPG circles included.
 It points at a predictable failure mode in D&D play: the game hands you tools that bypass ordinary constraints, then asks you to improvise moral reasoning at speed while the table is also chasing survival, momentum, and “rule of cool."